3 Crucial Things Not to Get Wrong if You Want The Perfect Party

 If you have your party at 9am you may have less attend than you expect.
 Same goes for having it quite late, at say 6pm.
 I’ve done parties at both times and they almost always have the least attendees and are the least fun (because everyone is tired).

-In my 5 long years of party planning I’ve found that either having your party at 11am or sometime around 3pm works perfectly.
+After close to a decade of party planning I’ve found that either having your party at 11am or sometime around 3pm works perfectly.

 I think the reason is that if you have about 1hr of entertainment, this leads nicely into the times when people (especially kids!) normally expect to eat: either at midday or around 4-5pm.